Yarishna Ayala Flaunts Buns Of Steel As She Poses In Barely There Bikini

 The fitness model's long brunette locks were straightened and cascaded down over her back, sitting just at the top of her pert derriere as she arched her back and smiled broadly for her avid supporters.
 Posing bare-footed, the celebrity also rested on hand on top of her chiseled thigh.

-Yarishna’s followers couldn’t wait to respond after she posted the image.
-Within four hours, the photo had already racked up an impressive 38,700 likes and more than 500 comments from her dedicated supporters.
+Yarishna's followers couldn't wait to respond after she posted the image.
+Within four hours, the photo had already racked up an impressive 38,700 likes and more than 500 comments from her dedicated supporters."Goals," one follower simply wrote in the comments section.

 "[Your] body is absolutely beautiful!!!" a fan declared.